 In Star Wars 4: A New Hope, one of the characters, Greedo, uses a simplified version of Quechua to talk with Han Solo, another character.
 In The Seven Crystal Balls and in Prisoners of the Sun, which are books which are part of the Tin Tin series, various Quechua characters are used to facilitate the capture of Professor Calculus.
 The Quechua language has also been used in other TV programs such as The Sentinel, which is a series that ran in the 1990s and in The Emperors New [...]

 Quechua is a Native American language of South America.
 The Incas established it as the official language of administration for their Empire, and it is still spoken today in various regional forms by some 10 million people through much of South America, including Peru, south-western and central Bolivia, southern Colombia and Ecuador, north-western Argentina and northern Chile.
 It is the most widely spoken language of the indigenous peoples of the Americas.

-Download our free dictionary (for Windows) and browse both the Quechua of Cuzco-English and the English-Quechua of Cuzco lists.
+Download our free dictionary (for Windows or Android) and browse both the Quechua of Cuzco-English and the English-Quechua of Cuzco lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Kyliane.

 List status: © Kyliane